-The Ursula and Gilbert Farfel Prize for Excellence in Investigative Reporting
+The Ursula and Gilbert Farfel Prize for Excellence in National/International Investigative Reporting

-This national investigative journalism award, made possible by a generous gift from Ursula and Dr. Gilbert Farfel to the Ohio University Foundation, recognizes major substantive reporting, by a journalist or team of journalists, that covers stories intelligently and completely and that raises public consciousness.
+This investigative journalism award, made possible by a generous gift from Ursula and Dr. Gilbert Farfel to the Scripps College of Communication at Ohio University, recognizes major substantive reporting, by a journalist or team of journalists, that covers stories intelligently and completely and that raises public consciousness.

 "Investigative journalists do an important job, bringing to light things that we wouldn't know." says Ursula Farfel.
 "I admire their courage and tenacity."

 Ideally, the story or series will have exposed major issues or problems such as improprieties or injustices, mismanagement, and/or corruption.
 It should have provoked the public to recognize a major wrong and raised public awareness of the issue.